Gon-na/Kassiopeia/Documentation/gh-pages/source/tools.rst

 Geometry viewers
 ================

-The geometry viewwers are intended to help with constructing and optimizing a simulation geometry that is typically used with *Kassiopeia* and *KEMField*.
+The geometry viewers are intended to help with constructing and optimizing a simulation geometry that is typically used with *Kassiopeia* and *KEMField*.
 In most cases, the simulation requires a sophistocated geometry setup where additional tools are beneficial.